-A detailed study of nuSTORM that includes consideration of the implementation of the facility at FNAL may be found in [2, 24, 25].
-A preliminary investigation of possible options for siting the facility at CERN may be found in [26, 27].
+A detailed study of nuSTORM that includes consideration of the implementation of the facility at FNAL may be found in [2, 31, 32].
+A preliminary investigation of possible options for siting the facility at CERN may be found in [33, 34].
 In these studies the facility was optimised for the search for a light sterile neutrino.
-A short description of the principal considerations that will inform the re-optimisation of the facility for the study of neutrino-nucleus scattering will be given here.

-In September 2016 CERN established the Physics Beyond Colliders (PBC) study group to consider ways in which the accelerators at CERN could be used or extended to support a diverse physics programme to complement the energy-frontier physics being pursued using the LHC [28].
+In September 2016 CERN established the Physics Beyond Colliders (PBC) study group to consider ways in which the accelerators at CERN could be used or extended to support a diverse physics programme to complement the energy-frontier physics being pursued using the LHC [35].
 The feasibility of implementing nuSTORM at CERN was included as a work package in the PBC study.
 Within the PBC context, the scientific objectives of nuSTORM are:

-- To make detailed and precise measurements of neutrino-nucleus interactions not only as a service to the long- and short-baseline neutrino oscillation programmes but also as a means of studying the nucleus using a weak probe and seeking evidence for non-standard interactions; and - To take forward the search for light sterile neutrinos should the results of the Short Baseline Neutrino (SBN) programme at FNAL [29] indicate that such a programme is required.
+- To make detailed and precise measurements of neutrino-nucleus interactions not only as a service to the long- and short-baseline neutrino oscillation programmes but also as a means of studying the nucleus using a weak probe and seeking evidence for non-standard interactions; and - To take forward the search for light sterile neutrinos should the results of the Short Baseline Neutrino (SBN) programme at FNAL [36] indicate that such a programme is required.

 The potential for nuSTORM to establish a new technique for the study of fundamental particles and their interactions is recognised.
-The PBC study does not include consideration of a possible six-dimensional-cooling experiment (see for example [30]) to follow the demonstration of the reduction of normalised transverse emittance that will be provided by the international Muon Ionization Cooling Experiment (MICE) [31].
+The PBC study does not include consideration of a possible six-dimensional-cooling experiment (see for example [37]) to follow the demonstration of the reduction of normalised transverse emittance provided by the international Muon Ionization Cooling Experiment (MICE) [38, 39].

 The sensitivity of all oscillation experiments depends on the precision of models of the structure of the nucleus and the details of simulations of neutrino scattering. nuSTORM will provide a beam of precisely known flavour for which the flux will be known to 1% or better.
-Instrumented with a detector capable of making measurements of exclusive final states and of reconstructing Q^2 and W, nuSTORM can deliver the data required for precise models of the nucleus and of neutrinonucleus scattering to be developed if the neutrino-beam energy spans the range $1 \leq E_v \leq 6$ GeV.
+Instrumented with a detector capable of making measurements of exclusive final states and of reconstructing Q^2 and W, nuSTORM can deliver the data required for precise models of the nucleus and of neutrinonucleus scattering to be developed if the neutrino-beam energy spans the range $1 \leq E_V \leq 6$ GeV.
 These considerations lead to the following specification for the energy of the circulating muon beam:

-• Maximum stored muon energy, $E{\mu} = 6 \text{ GeV}$; and

-• It must be possible to vary the muon-beam energy in the range $1 \lesssim E{\mu} \lesssim 6 \text{ GeV}$.
+- Maximum stored muon energy, $E{\mu} = 6 \text{ GeV}$; and - It must be possible to vary the muon-beam energy in the range $1 \leq E{\mu} \leq 6$ GeV.

 Since the neutrino-energy spectrum is precisely known once the muon-beam energy is specified, the falling edge of the neutrino-energy spectrum can be used to calibrate the energy response of the neutrino detectors.
-Further, by combining data taken with different stored-muon energies, as described for NuPRISM in [32], cross sections may be determined in narrow neutrino-energy bands.
+Further, by combining data taken with different stored-muon energies, as described for NuPRISM in [40], cross sections may be determined in narrow neutrino-energy bands.